This scenario is a kind of “hub world,” a place where PCs can get together and discover multiple possible storylines, threats and opportunities.

 At the lift landing on the 20th floor, Martin the Bouncer stands outside a plain, unmarked door.
 He’ll let most anyone in unless they’re cops, soldiers, anyone too inebriated or violent-looking, or anyone corporate-looking—especially if they have to do with anthroid manufacture.

 Inside Alloy is a deep pulse of continuous electronic music and all manner of lights, fog, lasers and holographic projectors.
-Immediately upon entering, consider distributing 1 or 2 Emotion Levels to the PCs.
+Immediately upon entering, consider distributing 1 or 2 emotion levels to the PCs as they take it all in, especially if they’ve never experienced anything like this before.

-Alloy, the owner and bartender, and Alana, his friend, are highly attuned (and welcoming) to newcomers and will quickly notice and greet the PCs.
+Alloy is named after its owner and bartender, who is highly attuned (and welcoming) to newcomers and will quickly notice and greet the PCs.